nasa/Common-Metadata-Repository/README.md

   * include_has_granules - If this parameter is set to "true" this will include a flag indicating true or false if the collection has any granules at all.
 Supported in all response formats.
   * include_granule_counts - If this parameter is set to "true" this will include a count of the granules in each collection that would match the spatial and temporal conditions from the collection query.
 Supported in all response formats.
+  * include_facets - If this parameter is set to "true" facets will be included in the collection results.
+Facets are described in detail below.

 #### Headers